Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

   - **Returns:**
     - `uint256`: Total number of listed tokens.

 # SSListing and SSLiquidity Contract Documentation

 ## Overview
-The `SSListingTemplate` and `SSLiquidityTemplate` contracts, implemented in Solidity (^0.8.2), form the core of a decentralized trading platform. `SSListingTemplate` manages buy/sell orders, payouts, and volume balances, while `SSLiquidityTemplate` handles liquidity deposits, withdrawals, and fee claims.
+The `SSListingTemplate` and `SSLiquidityTemplate` contracts, implemented in Solidity (^0.8.2), form a decentralized trading platform. `SSListingTemplate` manages buy/sell orders, payouts, and volume balances, while `SSLiquidityTemplate` handles liquidity deposits, withdrawals, and fee claims.
 Both inherit `ReentrancyGuard` for security and use `SafeERC20` for token operations, integrating with `ISSAgent` and `ITokenRegistry` for global updates and synchronization.
-State variables are private, accessed via view functions, and amounts are normalized to 1e18 for consistency across token decimals.
+State variables are private, accessed via view functions with unique names, and amounts are normalized to 1e18 for precision across token decimals.
+The contracts avoid reserved keywords, use explicit casting, and ensure graceful degradation.

 **SPDX License**: BSD-3-Clause

-**Version**: 0.0.8 (Updated 2025-06-19)
+**Version**: 0.0.10 (Updated 2025-06-23)

 ## SSListingTemplate Documentation